home-assistant/home-assistant.io/source/voice_control/best_practices.markdown

 It is now time to speak to your device.

-For setting up your device (and have a mic and speaker to execute the voice interaction) you can either have your phone or a custom device.
-Check here how to do it in [Android](/voice_control/android/) and [Apple](/voice_control/apple/) devices.
+To talk to Assist, you can either use your phone or a custom device (and use their microphone and speaker).
+Check here how to do it on [Android](/voice_control/android/) or [Apple](/voice_control/apple/) devices.

 ### Some examples to get you started